 This is the interface a job uses to drive the tests execution via compliant test runners.

-NOTE: This interface is not to be confused with the internal interface or idiosyncrasies of the N(ext)Runner.
+NOTE: This interface is not to be confused with the internal interface or idiosyncrasies of the The "nrunner" and "runner" test runner.

+'''

+run_suite (job, test_suite)

+'''

-run_suite (job, result, test_suite, variants, timeout=0, replay_map=None, execution_order=None) Run one or more tests and report with test result.
+Run one or more tests and report with test result.